yandex/porto/porto.md

     Both paths are resolved in chroot, relative paths starts from **cwd**.
     Porto creates missing parent directories and makes relative symlink which could be resolved outside chroot.
 Existing symlinks are replaced when needed.
+    Symlinks could be changed in runtime.
+Setting empty target removes symlink.
+    For changing single symlink use property "symlink[\<symlink\>]".

 * **stdout\_path** - stdout file, default: internal rotated storage